Huang Di-yang: Career

 After graduation, Huang intended to pursue a career as a comedian, starting by performing at Live Comedy Club Taipei and interning for the political satirical program Celebrity Imitated Show.
 However, he grew disinterested in comedy and briefly worked in executive production before being encouraged to act by his mentor, Lo Pei-an, who wrote recommendation letters to casting directors on his behalf.
 Huang landed his first main role in the 2010 soap opera Rice Family, followed by a recurring role in the 2012 romance series PM10-AM03, which he reprised in its second and third seasons.
 After experiencing ten months without any roles, he was approached by his university senior, Yen Yi-wen, who referred him for a role in the 2014 period drama Lonely River.
 That same year, he also starred in the war film Dream Flight and in the family drama Happy-Go-Lucky the following year.

-In 2016, Huang achieved his breakout role as police detective Chen Ya-zheng in Close Your Eyes Before It's Dark, earning public recognition.
+In 2016, Huang achieved his breakout role as police detective Chen Ya-zheng in the TTV series Close Your Eyes Before It's Dark, earning public recognition.
 He starred in the 2017 drama series Top Secret, and appeared in the 2019 television series Yong-Jiu Grocery Store and the second season of the supernatural romance series The Teenage Psychic.
 That same year, he took on a lead role as Wenxi, a movie-loving drug dealer, in the black comedy film The Gangs, The Oscar, And The Walking Dead.
 He then appeared in main roles in the 2020 drama series In Your Heart, and as Counselor Wang Wen-de in the 2021 firefighter-themed thriller series Tears on Fire.
 In 2022, he starred in the television film The Moon in the Cave and in the segment Wishful Syncing of the sci-fi anthology series On Marriage.

 In 2023, Huang played a mentally disabled son in the television film To the Sea, which earned him Best Supporting Actor in a Miniseries or Television Film in the 58th Golden Bell Awards.
 He also secured a recurring role in the crime thriller series Taiwan Crime Stories that same year.
 The following year, Huang starred in a main role as A-te in the period drama Hotel Saltwater, and is set to appear in a leading role in the Netflix drama series Born for the Spotlight directed and co-written by Yen Yi-wen.
 He did not land any roles for two years during the COVID-19 pandemic and had to work as a deliveryman to make a living before being cast in Hotel Saltwater.